-Commissioner Fisher is curious about the information, or alleged information, that is getting out into the communities.
+Commissioner Fisher is concerned that the community and staff have not been involved in the design, and parents are now hearing details that concern them.
 He suggests that there should be more involvement of the teachers and community members.
-In the time between now and July, he requested the admins to go out and sell this plan.
+In the time between now and July, he requested Director Spaulding to go out and sell this plan.